-Since its launch in 2010, the Access to Justice Initiative has worked to help the justice system efficiently deliver outcomes that are fair and accessible to all, irrespective of wealth and status.
-The Initiative's staff works within the Department of Justice, across federal agencies, and with state, local, and tribal justice system stakeholders to increase access to counsel and legal assistance, and to improve the justice delivery systems that serve people who are unable to afford lawyers.
+Since its launch in 2010, the Office for Access to Justice (ATJ) has served as the catalyst within the Department of Justice to marshal the power and resources of the Federal Government to secure fair outcomes for all in the justice system.
+ATJ works within the Department of Justice, across federal agencies, and with state, local, and tribal justice system stakeholders to increase access to counsel and legal assistance, and to improve the justice system that serves people who are unable to afford lawyers.

-A key priority of the Access to Justice Initiative is working with national indigent-defense advocacy groups and public defenders from across the country to address the crisis in the provision of indigent legal defense.
-To date, the Initiative’s accomplishments in this area include:
+A key priority of the Office for Access to Justice is working with national indigent-defense advocacy groups and public defenders from across the country to address the crisis in the provision of indigent legal defense.
+To date, ATJ’s accomplishments in this area include:

 - Supporting Development of Quality Indigent Defense Systems